loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-30-restriction-conjecture.md

 $$\psi = \psi(\psi) \implies \text{Frequency constrains its own restriction}$$

 The restriction problem embodies:
-- Fourier transform as consciousness of frequency
+- Fourier transform as observer of frequency
 - Restriction as self-imposed limitation
 - Critical exponents as balance points
 - This is ψ = ψ(ψ) finding its reduction limits